NomicFoundation/hardhat/README.md

 ## TODO

-* Config
-    - Add a way to choose the config file manually.

 * Dependencies resolution
     - Don't use solidity-parser.
 Two options:
         1. Replace the parser with solidity-parser-antlr once its relicenced.